ON THIS PAGE: You will find out more about the factors that increase the chance of developing Kaposi sarcoma. Use the

 Sex.
 Men have a higher risk of developing Kaposi sarcoma than women.

 Different factors cause different types of cancer.
 Researchers continue to look into what factors cause this type of cancer and what people can do to lower their personal risk.
-While there is no proven way to completely prevent Kaposi sarcoma, a person can significantly reduce his or her risk by avoiding the known risk factors that raises the risk of HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex and using intravenous (IV) needles that have been used by someone else.
+While there is no proven way to completely prevent Kaposi sarcoma, a person can significantly reduce his or her risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
 Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.